Small Sailboat Sailing Basics

 1. Points of Sail

 Before getting started, you’ll need to figure out the wind direction.
-Points of sail refer to the position from which wind is coming from in relation to the boat.
+Points of sail refer to the position from which wind is coming about the boat.
 Understanding where the wind is coming from will allow you to sail your boat properly, including:

 - 45 degrees toward the wind (never directly into the wind)